 How to Treat Impacted Crop

-Mild cases of impacted crop are fairly easy to treat but require time and effort on your part.
+Mild cases of the impacted crop are fairly easy to treat but require time and effort on your part.

 Give the hen nothing but water – absolutely no food.
-The crop is already full so more food makes a worse problem.
+The crop is already full, so more food makes a worse problem.

-Using a dropper, give her a dropper-full of olive or coconut oil at least three times a day (morning, noon and evening).
+Using a dropper, give her a dropper-full of olive or coconut oil at least three times a day (morning, noon, and evening).